Date: ca. 5600–5000 B.C.

 Credit Line: Purchase, Colt Archaeological Institute Inc. Gift, 1988

-Halaf pottery was made by hand (the potter's wheel was not invented until the fourth millennium B.C.) and decorated with very finely executed designs in one or two colors.
+Halaf pottery was made by hand and decorated with very finely executed designs in one or two colors.
 The surface of the finest pottery was then highly burnished and a glossy effect was achieved by the use of fluxes, which serve to lower the melting point of the pigments, in some cases accidentally achieving true glazes.
 This fragment of a thin walled vessel has the exterior painted with light and dark brown decoration consisting of a stylized bird in profile with back arched, a long neck, and a large circular head.
 A vertical zigzag pattern on the left and a dark brown band partly frame the bird.
 The rim edge has a horizontal band with vertical stripes.